 - Model and year selection fields are shown in selected state.

 - Message that explains to users the benefits of saving their vehicle to their account promotes registration.
 This message appears only after the user has selected the vehicle model and year — making use of progressive disclosure to simplify the initial experience.

 The downside to the experience is we had to limit the automatic rollout interaction to desktop platform only.
 In mobile, automatically displaying the vehicle selection may confuse users — a full-screen menu takeover on launch will make them feel lost.

-Nonetheless, the analytics team did mention that the engagement with the vehicle selector dropdown increased significantly — from under 10% to over 50% engagement.
+Nonetheless, the analytics team did mention that the engagement for the vehicle selector dropdown doubled.

 Logged in state — The logged in state reveals the ability to save vehicles and a garage of previously saved vehicles.
 This is a great way for users to access vehicles that were added by a 17-digit vehicle identification number (VIN).
 Some Toyota Owners services require the 17-digit VIN and the ability to save it to user accounts have proved to be a real time saver.

 The second part of the navigation redesign focused on the information architecture of the menu, and ultimately the entire sitemap.
 This was a global Owners platform effort to restructure the site hierarchy.
 It was critical that we developed a system that is both intuitive and scalable.
 A good system will make discovering and navigating through multi-level content flows a painless endeavor.
 Another user objective was to promote clarity for the menu choices and lessen confusion.
 We had the following goals in mind:

 - Provide context to guide users to their intended destination

 Google Trends — We looked at Google Trends and looked up ambiguous nomenclature used on our site.
 We compare our nomenclature with synonyms to identify the more frequently searched terms.